Historical Record

 Passing the Torch

-Supplemental Research by Gaynelle Holder and Tracy Bowling
+Research by Gaynelle Holder and Tracy Bowling

 Research for the sections below was conducted by Gaynelle Holder and Tracy Bowling, both active members of Rawls Baptist Church.
+Their contributions are included separately in order to honor and maintain the integrity of Mattie Rawls’ earlier historical record.

 Recorded History of Rawls Baptist Church